isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 <img src="/images/Media/Slide 18.jpg">

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 26. (Slide 18) Let me quote Robert Enslin, co-CEO of UiPath, who wrote “<i>automation-fueled transformation is a game changer for this era</i>”.
 I agree with him fully.
-In this era of low code/no code tools, the automation possibilities can now be democratized to the Citizen Developer.</p>
+In this era of low-code/no-code tools, the automation possibilities can now be democratized to the citizen developer.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 27. (Slide 18) I was privileged to have been invited by UiPath to appear on main stage to talk about VITAL’s Citizen Developer journey and our central RPA infrastructure.</p>